mirko/SonOTA/README.md

 # ATTENTION: It appears SonOTA does *not* work with devices running firmware version >= 1.6! #

 See [#58](https://github.com/mirko/SonOTA/issues/58) for more information.
-Please request ITEAD fix this here: http://disq.us/p/1oqbm8m (_maybe_ with enough requests they'll do something)
+Please request ITEAD to allow this again here: http://disq.us/p/1oqbm8m (_maybe_ with enough requests they'll do something, downgrading to the older firmware feels like the ideal solution for everyone)

 ## Updating a new Sonoff device